-By one of those remarkable chances, which so CHAP.
-V. often strike the student of history, if we may A D 170-303. not rather call them by a higher name, the three These Fagreat writers who meet us first represent three thers repregreat divisions of the Church.
-The traditions of divisions of Asia Minor, Egypt, and North Africa, find fit the Church. exponents in Irenaus, Clement of Alexandria, and Tertullian.
-The testimony of the far East is written in the venerable Syrian Version, the Peshito: and that of the Latin-speaking churches is confirmed by the Old Vulgate (Vetus Latina), which is of nearly equal antiquity.
+By one of those remarkable chances, which so OHAP.
+V. often strike the student of history, if we may A.D.
+170-808, not rather call them by a higher name, the three These Fagreat writers who meet us first represent three there represent divisions of the Church.
+The traditions of divisions of Asia Minor, Egypt, and North Africa, find fit the Church. exponents in Irenseus, Clement of Alexandria, and Tertullian.
+The testimony of the far East is written in the venerable Syrian Version, the Peshito; and that of the Latin-speaking churches is confirmed by the Old Vulgate (Vetus Latina), which is of nearly equal antiquity.

-It is uncertain at what time IRENEUS left Asia IRENEUS.
-Minor on his mission to Gaul.
+It is uncertain at what time IRENAUS left Asia TRENAUS Minor on his mission to Gaul.
 In his early youth he had been trained there under Polycarp, and had heard from him what St John, and others who had seen the Lord, had told of 'the mighty Euseb.
 H. E. works and teaching, in all things harmonious with v.
-22. the Scriptures.'
+22 the Scriptures.'
 The recollection of these early lessons was more vivid, he tells us, in his old age than that of events just past; and he appeals with solemn earnestness to them in attestation of the opinions which he held in his latest years.
 When a presbyter at Lyons (Lugdunum) he was commended by the confessors of the Church to Eleutherus, bishop of Rome, as 'zealous for the c.
 A.D.
 177. covenant of Christ'; and when he afterwards be-Euseb.
 H. E. came bishop of the city (c.
 A.D.
 177-202) he continued to take a watchful regard of 'the sound Euseb.
 H. E. ordinances of the Church' throughout Christen- v.
 20. dom.
 His predecessor in the episcopate, Pothinus, was ninety years old when he died for Christ, so that through him Irenæus was bound vet by another link with the apostolic age.
-Of his numerous writings one has been preserved, though for the most part only in a very early to the Gospels.
+Of his numerous writings one has been preserved, though for the most part only in a very early inspiration and authority of Scripure.
+Nothing can be clearer than his assertion of the equal dignity of the Old and New Testaments, of the permanent spiritual value of every part of them, of their supreme power as 'the rule of truth.'
+Histestimony The very form of the Gospels seems to him full of divine mysteries, foreshadowed both in the ancient Law and in nature itself.
+For, as in the to the Gospels.

 CHAP.
 V. Latin translation, his Refutation of Knowledge A.D.
-170-303, falsely so called, a treatise against heresies, in five books.
-In this he deals in passing with the inspiration and authority of Scripure.
-Nothing can be clearer than his assertion of the equal dignity of the Old and New Testaments, of the permanent spiritual value of every part of them.
+170-808. falsely so called, a treatise against heresies, in five books.
+In this he deals in passing with the